diegosempreboni/X-Men/index.md

 1. skip some intermediate actions, or
 2. add some actions, or
 3. replace an action with another one, or
-4. neglect to carry out one or more role-actions, e.g., neglecting to carry out a check on the contents of a message.
+4. neglect to carry out one or more actions, e.g., neglecting to carry out a check on the contents of a message.

 Further extension will include other behavioural patterns.